The number of trucks on the road in Florida is staggering and rises every

 around.
 With so many of these massive vehicles operating, it is not surprising,

-the highest truck accident fatality rates in the country.
+some of the highest truck accident fatality rates in the country.

 Although commercial truckers must possess specialized training and hold